 Consequences for late or non-filing of tax returns

-Failure to file Form T by the due date is an offence.
+Failure to file your Form P1 together with original Audited/Certified Statement of Accounts by the due date is an offence.

 IRAS may take the following enforcement actions if you fail to file by the due date:

 - Issue an estimated Notice of Assessment.
 You must pay the estimated tax within 1 month